 These instructions are for students with F-1 student visas.
 The process may vary for students with other visa types.
 Students with other visa types should contact the Director of International Student Services to determine employment eligibility.

 The combination of these documents satisfy the requirements for a List A document.
 Present the original documents to the Office of Financial Aid for processing.
 Acceptable identification documents for international students with F-1 student visas are:

-New international students cannot apply for a social security number (and card) until they have been hired on campus.
-You can obtain a letter from the Office of Financial Aid that is required to apply for a Social Security number.
-This Social Security Number Application Letter [pdf] must be printed on department letterhead by the hiring department, completed by the hiring supervisor and returned to the Director of International Student Services to be finalized.
-You may use the Student Employment Job Postings website to search and apply for jobs but you must have the Social Security number (not necessarily the card) to complete the work authorization process.
+New international students cannot apply for a social security number (and card) until they have an offer of employment.
+You may use the Student Employment Job Postings website to search and apply for jobs and use the Social Security Number Application Letter [pdf] to apply for a Social Security Number.
+This letter must be printed on department letterhead by the hiring department, completed by the hiring supervisor and returned to the Director of International Student Services to be finalized.
+Please view the attached pdf for additional information: www.ssa.gov/pubs

 Student Employee Handbook